raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

                              |              |
                              +--------------+
 ~~~
-{: #proxied-sending-flow title="Alternative example with guest DS as proxy" }
+{: #proxied-sending-flow title="Alternative with a guest DS as proxy" }

 {{full-sending-flow}} and {{proxied-sending-flow}} show example protocol flows,
 where a client sends a request to the owning DS, followed by the owning DS